ginnfx/GBAplus/README.md

 # GBAplus

-A Game Boy Advance emulator written in modern C++20 with SDL2.
+A WIP Game Boy Advance emulator written in C++ with SDL2.

-GBAplus emulates the ARM7TDMI CPU (both ARM and Thumb instruction sets), the tiled and bitmap PPU video modes, 4-channel DMA, hardware timers, and the full audio unit — the four GB-style PSG channels plus the GBA's two Direct Sound FIFO channels.
-Components are strictly decoupled: the CPU, PPU, DMA, timers, and APU communicate exclusively through a central memory bus, mirroring how the real hardware hangs off its bus.
+GBAplus emulates the ARM7TDMI CPU (both ARM and Thumb instruction sets), the tiled and bitmap PPU video modes, 4-channel DMA, hardware timers, and the full audio unit. a LOT of ts was done using documentation from GBATEK, ARM7TDMI Technical Reference Manual and mGBA.

 ## Features